History of Simone Biles in Timeline

 In November 2019, Simone Biles won the People's Choice Award for The Game Changer of 2019.

-2019: World Championship Success
+2019: 2019 World Championships

-2019: Competed at the 2019 GK US Classic
+2019: 2019 GK US Classic

-2019: Competed at the 2019 U.S. National Gymnastics Championships
+2019: 2019 U.S. National Gymnastics Championships

 2019: Laureus World Sportswoman of the Year

-2019: U.S. National All-Around Championship Win
+2019: 2019 United States National All-Around Championship

-In 2019, Simone Biles won the United States national all-around championship.
+In 2019, Simone Biles won the United States National All-Around Championship.

-February 2020: Laureus World Sports Award for Sportswoman of the Year
+February 2020: Laureus World Sports Award

 In February 2020, Simone Biles was awarded the Laureus World Sports Award for Sportswoman of the Year for the second consecutive year and third time overall.

-March 2020: End of relationship with Stacey Ervin Jr.
+March 2020: End of Relationship with Stacey Ervin Jr.

-August 2020: Relationship with Jonathan Owens
+August 2020: Started Dating Jonathan Owens

 2020: 2020 Summer Olympics